 The Company, along with affiliates of Marret Asset Management Inc. (the "Former Manager" and collectively, the "Group"), holds an investment in the equity and bonds of Cline.
 Under a restructuring plan involving Cline, approved by the courts in 2015, the Group owns all of the equity and the senior secured bonds of Cline post-restructuring.
 On October 27, 2020, the Former Manager announced that on October 26, 2020 Allegiance Coal Limited ("Allegiance") acquired all the shares in New Elk Coal Company LLC ("NECC"), which holds all the mining assets of Cline.
-The Company understands that it is the Former Manager's intention to direct Cline to remit the net proceeds from the transaction, less a prudent provision for any ongoing Cline operating costs, to the senior bondholders (which includes the Company) as soon as practicable after receipt.
 On February 24, 2021, the Company received CAD\$0.5 million from the Former Manager in connection with the sale.
 The distribution by the Company of any proceeds received from the Cline transaction will be made in accordance with the terms of the indenture governing the CVRs (as defined below).
-On June 9, 2021, the Company distributed CAD\$0.3 million to the holders of the CVRs and CAD\$0.2 million is payable at June 30, 2021.
+On June 9, 2021, the Company distributed CAD\$0.3 million to the holders of the CVRs and CAD\$0.2 million is payable at September 30, 2021.
 The estimated fair value of Cline, and the related contingent value rights liability, are based on assumptions related to the completed transaction and the future operations of the mine.
 The assumptions include the expected timing of the repayment of certain obligations owed by NECC to Cline and the appropriateness of discount rates used in the estimates.
 Accordingly, by their nature, estimates of fair value of this type are subjective and do not necessarily result in precise determinations.
 Should the underlying assumptions change, the estimated fair value could change by a material amount, but would have no net impact on the net income or total shareholders' equity of the Company.

-The following table summarizes the characterization of EC L allowances of the Com pany:
+The following table summarizes the characterization of ECL allowances of the Company:

-June 30, 2 2021
+September 30, 2021

-Stage 1 Stage 2 Stag ge 3 Total
+Stage 1 Stage 2 Stage 3 Total

 Financial assets

-Gross carrying value at amortized cost \$ 12,504 \$ \$ \$ 12,504
+Gross carrying value at amortized cost \$ 12,504 \$ - \$ \$ 12,504

 Allowance for credit losses

-Net carrying value at amortized cost \$ 12,504 \$ \$ \$ 12,504
+Net carrying value at amortized cost \$ 12,504 \$ - \$ \$ 12,504

-December 3 1, 2020
+December 31, 2020

-Stage 1 Stage 2 Stag ge 3 Total
+Stage 1 Stage 2 Stage 3 Total

 Financial assets

-Gross carrying value at amortized cost \$ 12,504 \$ 5 \$ 12,504
+Gross carrying value at amortized cost \$ 12,504 \$ - \$ \$ 12,504

 Allowance for credit losses

-Net carrying value at amortized cost \$ 12,504 \$ 5 \$ 12,504
+Net carrying value at amortized cost \$ 12,504 \$ - \$ \$ 12,504

-The following table summarizes the changes to the allowar nce for credit losses of th e Company

-The following table summanzes the shanges to the allowal ioc for orealt looded of the o oompany.
-June 30, 2021 Decemb er 31, 2020

-Beginning balance \$ \$

-Additions

-Ending balance \$ \$